Skip to content

 buildup=rpk.BuildupModel.constant(my_B),

-print(f"Dose with B={my_B}: {result.dose_rate} Sv/hr")
+print(f"Dose with B={my_B}: {result.dose} Sv/hr")

 This means you can use any interpolation or fitting method you prefer (scipy, scikit-learn, a lookup table, or even a hand-drawn curve) and feed the result into the point-kernel calculation.

-Multi-dimensional extrapolation
+Multi-dimensional fits

 import rad_point_kernel as rpk